Visualize Geometric Series: Introduction

-Letting $n\rightarrow \infty$ and noting that $\lim_{n\rightarrow \infty} x^{n+1} = 0$ because $0<x<1$, we have the desired formula.
-Though the proof is elegant, it does not give a clear intuition behind the formula.
-For this reason, a number of ``proofs without words'' have been proposed.
-The goal of this article is to review proofs without words by various authors, find the common theme in these proofs, and answer an open question by one of these authors about the existence of similar proofs.
+Letting $n\rightarrow \infty$ and noting that $\lim_{n\rightarrow \infty} r^{n} = 0$ because $|r|<1$, we obtain the desired formula.
+Though the proof is elegant and explanatory, there is still the need for more intuition behind the formula.
+As a result, many clever proofs without words have been devised.

-In 2001, the Viewpoints 2000 Group published Figure \ref{fig: Viewpoints 2000 Group} to prove \eqref{k00} without words.
-In 1999, Mabry \cite{Ma} published Figure \ref{fig:Mabry's proof} as a visual proof of $\frac{1}{4} + (\frac{1}{4})^2+ (\frac{1}{4})^3+\cdots = \frac{1}{3}$.
-Though Mabry's proof is only for a case of \eqref{k00}, the proof provides nice intuition behind the formula.
-For convenience, we assume that the area of the outmost triangle is $1$.
-The idea is to find the colored area in two ways.
-The first way is to find the ratio of the colored area in each layer, which is $1/3$.
-The second way is to add up the areas of all colored triangles, which gives $1/4+(1/4)^2+(1/4)^3+\cdots$.
-The two ways must give the same answer, so we have the desired identity.
-Continuing the work, in 2016, Edgar \cite{Ed} proved that $\frac{4}{9}+(\frac{4}{9})^2+(\frac{4}{9})^3 + \cdots = \frac{4}{5}$ using Mabry's technique (see Figure \ref{fig: Edgar's}).
-At the end of his proof, Edgar asked: ``Is it possible to determine which other series allow ananalogous proof without words?''.
-We will show that the answer is negative in Section 2.